hisurfadvisory/MACROSS/README.md

 DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and we don't always get to have all the goodies we want to have on every single network.
 This project originally started as a way simplify my most common investigation queries.
 While I am experienced in a few scripting languages, I am NOT a powershell expert.
 I'm sure there's tons of optimizations that could be done to this framework.

-Just a couple examples of why I created it:

--One network I investigated used specific hostname patterns to identify what kind of client or server the host was.
-I wrote a script to parse these hostnames, either after performing an nslookup or with input from the user, and then matched the hostnames to their descriptions for the user.
-It also offered options to perform customizable Active-Directory lookups on hosts, and shared results with scripts that performed Bloodhound (https://github.com/BloodHoundAD/SharpHound) and basic NMAP functions for the IR and VM teams to make use of.

--I wrote one script to actively scan for accessible file shares and perform searches on filenames and extensions by username, file-size, last-modified time, etc. Results from these searches could then be automatically passed to another script that performed customizable string-scans & copy/robo-copy functions.

-Any analyst on the team could quickly launch one of these options from MACROSS, and easily pass results into their choice of other functions within the console to aid them investigating alerts from their security tools.
-No hand-jamming commands necessary, and was usually faster than logging into a web-interface (or several web interfaces).

 See the many script internal comments for details, but the basic FAQ is that core functions are kept in the 'ncore' folder within the same directory as MACROSS.ps1 (usually on the user's desktop), and all of your custom powershell scripts, when dropped into the 'nmods' folder, will automatically become options in the MACROSS menu.
 If you host a master repo for MACROSS on your network and modify the extras.ps1 file to include its encoded filepath, then any updates you make to your scripts in the 'nmods' folder will automatically get pushed out to your SOC users.